dishmael/next-template/README.md

 I added a pre-commit to .git/hooks to automatically increment the patch version in package.json.
 Since the .git directory is not synced to the repo, I'm including it here for future reference.
 ```
 #!/bin/sh

+# Store the current state of package.json
+OLD_CONTENT=$(cat package.json)

+# Update the version number
 VERSION=$(jq -r '.version' package.json)
 NEW_VERSION=$(echo $VERSION | awk -F. '{$NF = $NF + 1;} 1' | sed 's/ /./g')
 jq ".version = \"$NEW_VERSION\"" package.json > temp.json && mv temp.json package.json

+# Store the updated state of package.json
+NEW_CONTENT=$(cat package.json)

+# Add package.json to commit
 git add package.json

+# Check if there are any changes other than the version number change
+if [ "$OLD_CONTENT" = "$NEW_CONTENT" ]; then
+  # If there are changes other than the version number, commit with a regular message
+  git commit -m "Incremented version to $NEW_VERSION"
+fi
 ```